 How do you prepare for debt consolidation?

-If you decide to move forward with a personal loan or debt transfer credit card, there are a few things you should do to prepare.
+If you decide to move forward with a personal loan or credit card balance transfer, there are a few things you should do to prepare.

 - First, make a list of all of your monthly debts.
 These should include all of your credit cards and loans.